markur4/Dissertation/README.md

 ### Summary

-This PhD thesis integrates biomedical research and data science, focusing on an *in vitro* model for studying myeloma cell dissemination and a Python-based tool, `plotastic`, for semi-automated analysis of multidimensional datasets.
+This thesis integrates biomedical research and data science, focusing on an *in vitro* model for studying myeloma cell dissemination and a Python-based tool, `plotastic`, for semi-automated analysis of multidimensional datasets.
 Two major challenges are adressed: (1)